 We offer an online certificate program in clinical ethics.
 ATHE students gain foundational knowledge and skills to broaden their competency in patient cases, clinical ethics, and ethics consultation.
-The program consists of three online courses in theory, law, and methods (for 18 Continuing Medical Education credits) and one week-long, in-person Summer Seminar in Healthcare Ethics (approximately 29 CME credits).
+The program consists of three online courses in ethical theory, clinical & organizational ethics consultation, and methods (for 18 Continuing Medical Education credits) and one week-long, in-person Summer Seminar in Healthcare Ethics (approximately 29 CME credits).
 Students are welcome to take individual courses.

 On behalf of the UW School of Medicine, the department coordinates training for the responsible conduct of research as defined and required by NIH.
 The BRI program is offered annually June through September.